HiramDespain/HiramDespain/README.md

 Now, setting aside programming related things, I enjoying reading, learning (about almost anything), mathematics, theatre, and rock climbing, among many other things.

-I'm a bit new to github, so please do give feedback s to how to improve my profile, etc.
-Thank you!

 <!--
 **HiramDespain/HiramDespain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.